How Does Thousand Trails Really Work? March 2025 Update

 Every campground was different.
 I felt very safe in every place I stayed.
 Most were gated and required a code to get in.

-Many parks have planned activities and fun things to do, pools, lakes, even golf courses, as well as access to camp stores, laundry facilities, bathrooms, and hot showers.
+Many parks have planned activities and fun things to do, including pools, lakes, even golf courses, as well as access to camp stores, laundry facilities, bathrooms, and hot showers.
 Most offer full hook ups, including electricity and water.
 Some have dump access right at your campsite.
 All of the ones I have stayed at offer dump stations.
 All included in your campsite admission.

 It’s easy to meet people, if you want, and easy to make friends that you will continue to see, as many of Thousand Trails members "bounce" around from park-to-park across the country.